We book consultations Tues-Thurs 10-4. We are usually with participants and clients.

 Your Consent Form

-- If you or the person we are helping has previous diagnosis, medical or psychological history, and prior reports or assessments we likely need to know.
-Copies of these may be helpful for us to provide a comprehensive service.
-Citing these appropriately in our case history and/or reports or assessments may help toward funding or accessing programs.
+- If you or the person we are helping has previous diagnosis, medical or psychological history, and prior reports or assessments – we need this information.
+Please supply copies when you give us your Consent Form completed.

 - Clients can fill in the forms personally.

-- For people with guardianship or under aged individuals, parent or guardian or appointed person signs the forms.
+- For people with guardianship or under aged individuals, parent or guardian or person responsbile signs the forms.

 Frequently Asked Questions (FAQs)